aplteam/CommTools2/README.md

   This allows you to automate tests that would otherwise require a human to interact with.

-`AskForNumber` and `AskForText` are operators that require a check function as left operand, allowing to check the input, and rejecting or accepting it.
+`AskForNumber` and `AskForText` are operators that require a check function as the left operand.
+They allow checking the input and rejecting or accepting it.

 ## Documentation

-You may ask for a detailed documentation with
+You may ask for detailed documentation with

 ```
-      ]ADoc #.CommTools2
+      ]ADoc #.CommTools
 ```